 One factor that may affect the wagging of tails on dogs is their breed.
 So it means that there are some breeds of dogs that don’t often wag their tails.
 Other reasons why dogs never wag their tails are depression, anxiety, or if they are sick.
 So check on your dog often and bring them to the veterinarian if needed.

 What Animal Wag Their Tails To Attack Enemies?

 Different animals wag their tails to attack their enemies.
 Let me give you some well-known animals:

 Scorpions use their tails for self-defense, and they also use them for an attack.
 They wag their tails into their enemies or prey to deliver a deadly dose of poison.
 If you have been transmitted poison by a scorpion, you should go right away to the doctor because it may cause death.

 Whales are the animals that have the biggest tails.
-They use their tails for self-defense, usually for sharks that want to eat them.
-Wails wag their tails into their enemies or target to swat them away.
+They use their tails for self-defense, usually against sharks that want to eat them.
+Wails wag their tails into their enemies or targets to swat them away.
 The weight of the tail of a whale is equal to the weight of an elephant.
 It is indeed painful if you have been wagged by whales.

 The other animals that wag their tails to attack their enemies are lizards, porcupines, pangolins, and aardvarks.
 They got this trait from their ancestor, dinosaurs.
 Researchers have found that these animals adapt to the defensive mechanisms of dinosaurs.